-We are required by law to protect the privacy of health information that may reveal your identity, and to provide you with a copy of this notice which describes the health information privacy practices of SUNY Downstate Medical Center Health Science Center at Brooklyn, its medical staff, and affiliated health care providers that jointly provide health care services with SUNY Downstate Medical Center Health Science Center at Brooklyn.
+We are required by law to protect the privacy of health information that may reveal your identity, and to provide you with a copy of this notice which describes our legal duties and the health information privacy practices of SUNY Downstate Medical Center, its medical staff, and affiliated health care providers that jointly provide health care services with SUNY Downstate Medical Center.
 A copy of our current notice will always be posted in our registration areas.
-You will also be able to obtain your own copies by accessing our website at "www.downstate.edu", calling the applicable Admitting Department or asking for one at the time of your next visit.
+You will also be able to obtain your own copies by accessing our website at "www.downstate. edu", calling the Admitting Department or asking for one at the time of your next visit.
 You may request a paper copy of this notice at any time, even if you have previously agreed to receive this notice electronically.

 If you have any questions about this notice or would like further information, please contact a Patient Relations representative.
-SUNY Downstate Medical Center University Hospital of Brooklyn Patient Relations Department can be reached at 718-270-1111.
-SUNY Downstate Medical Center at LICH Patient Relations Department can be reached at 718-780-1919.
+SUNY Downstate Medical Center Patient Relations Department can be reached at 718-270-1111.